johnsontemidev/miniportfoliopage/README.md

 ## Deployment

-If it works locally, you can deploy your project to GitHub Pages.
+If it works locally, you can either deploy your project Vercel or to GitHub Pages.
 GitHub Pages provides two types of free domains, `<username>.github.io` or `<username>.github.io/<repository>`.
 You can choose the one that suits your needs.
 You can learn more about domain types from [here](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#types-of-github-pages-sites).

 ### Deploy to \<your-username>.github.io/myportfolio